 OVERVIEW

-The Norton High School project consisted of the comprehensive renovation of the existing 130,000 SF high school and the addition of a new 27,000 SF cafeteria and science wing.
-The scope of the addition included five, state-of-the-art science and laboratory classrooms, including separate laboratory prep rooms, a complete laboratory waste system, acid neutralization system, fume hoods, and energy recovery units for the exhausted air supply.
+The Norton High School project consisted of the comprehensive renovation of the existing 130,000 square foot high school along with a new 27,000 square foot cafeteria and science wing addition.
+The new addition scope of work included five state-of-the-art science and laboratory classrooms, including separate laboratory prep rooms, a complete laboratory waste system, acid neutralization system, fume hoods, and energy recovery units for the exhausted air supply.
 The new addition was the first phase of work and was expedited to create swing space for the renovation work phases.
-The renovation scope of work included a comprehensive replacement of all mechanical, electrical and plumbing equipment and systems.

 Location: Norton, MA